 National Youth Leadership Training

-NYLT centers around the concepts of what a leader must BE, what he must KNOW, and what he must DO.
+The NYLT course centers around the concepts of what a leader must BE, what they must KNOW, and what they must DO.
 The key elements are then taught with a clear focus on HOW TO.
 The skills come alive during the week as the patrol goes on a Quest for the Meaning of Leadership.